• Home

 Sharing is caring!

-This Preserved Lemon, Cumin, Coriander and Thyme Roast Chicken is the result of some experimentation.
-If you know me then you may know that I am a little obsessed with roast chicken and as such roast chicken is the one recipe that I have researched to death and tried to make in a gazillion different ways.
+This Moroccan inspired Preserved Lemon and Cumin Roast Chicken is the result of some experimentation.
+If you know me then you may know that I am a little obsessed with roast chicken and as such roast chicken is the one recipe that I have researched alot and tried to make in a gazillion different ways.

 Full Roast Chicken in a roasting pot on blue background.